AyberkAtalay0/downup-cube/README.md

-# Static website for some shapes
+# Static pages for some shapes
 https://ayberkatalay0.github.io/shapes